mariahgaoiran/mariahgaoiran.github.io/essays/CSReleaseNotes.md

 # CollaborativeStudy (CS) Release Notes

 [Collaborative Study (CS)](https://mariahgaoiran.github.io/projects/CS) is a scheduling app intended for UH Manoa ICS majors to plan study sessions together.
 Our [organization](https://collaborativestudy.github.io/) began development of CS in Fall 2016 as a project for our ICS 314 Software Engineering course.
 The latest updates and planned releases are listed below in reverse chronological order.
 Releases are scheduled for every two weeks.

+# 3.1.17

+## Updates
+*Landing page makeover (in progress)*

+  The attempt to make a plain Jane landing page into something a little less textbook and a lot more wow.
+Considerations include removing the header and replacing the body with more succinct descriptions.

+## Obstacles
+  There has been slow progress for the past two weeks and I attribute it almost entirely to my time management skills.
+As a student, there is no excuse for being unable to work on an assignment, despite the number of alternate assignments and midterms that may be occupying one's attentions.
+That is not to say, however, that I did not prioritize other courses instead of developing Collaborative Study.
+Thus, I cut a significant amount out of the time I usually spend on CS to focus on an algorithms course and C programming course.
+But, as the midterms have passed, I will return to dedicated work on this project.
+Furthermore, I have blocked off time in my schedule (six hours a week split between three days: Tuesday, Friday, and Sunday) for work on CS issues so that I will not fall behind again.
+    I did have a bit of time to work on the landing page, but its current state is a mad jumble of images in what was my attempt to create a slick, photo-blocked description.
+Unfortunately, aside from having to rustle through the deep bins of CSS properties, my idea of having three columns of images turned out to be a much more cluttered design than I had anticipated.
+A recent workshop I had attended discussed the importance of usability in user interface design.
+In this case, the form most certainly did not follow function and I will have to do some rethinking to determine what is most important for a landing page.
+    Additionally, the workshop got me to question a lot of aspects to our app: are our menus too wordy?
+Will users have a difficult time navigating to a destinated page?
+Is the aesthetic quality overwhelming the content or wholly underwhelming?
+I think the best answer to these questions, actually, would come not from developers, but test users.
+Our organization has discussed conducting a usability test for some weeks now but have not committed to one.
+It would be beneficial to hold one in the coming two weeks, so look out for details pertaining to it.

 # 2.15.17